 - Class 1 Junior ages 7-9

 - Class 2 Intermediate ages 10 to 13

 - Class 3 Senior ages 14-18

-- Class 4 Sugar free, gluten free, dairy free product must be a non-perishable sugar free, gluten free or dairy free product.

-- Class 5 Candy 3 pieces of candy on a small plate (not eligible for Special Award)

 - Class 6 Modified Recipe

 Modified recipe is one that has been modified from the original recipe to nutritionally enhance the food product.
 Attach one 8 1⁄2 x 11-inch paper (front and back) that includes original recipe, modified recipe, and narrative to describe modifications made.
 Information may include why modifications were made, and lessons learned such as nutritive value, or changes in appearance, doneness, aroma, flavor, tenderness and/or texture.
 (Example: a standard blueberry muffin recipe that is modified to make it gluten free.)